Kmetija 2019

-Kmetija 2019 (The Farm 2019) is the ninth season of the Slovene version of The Farm, a reality television show based on the Swedish television series of the similar name.
+Kmetija 2019 (The Farm 2019) is the tenth season of the Slovene version of The Farm, a reality television show based on the Swedish television series of the similar name.
 This season 19 ordinary people from across Slovenia will live on the farm, trying to live life as it was 100 years ago and to try and win €50,000.
 This season's farm is located in Vučja Gomila.
 It is the largest farm to date with 7 buildings located within a 30 hectare radius of the farm.
 6 of which were newly built.
 The main twist this season is that out of the 19 contestants, two of them are twins who will compete as one.
 When one becomes head of the farm, the other is as well.
 In addition, two contestants (Goran Leban & Jan Klobasa) are returnees of previous seasons of Kmetija.

 Finishing order

+Amongst the contestants are, Sara Rutar, winner of MasterChef Slovenia 2017, Slovenija ima talent 2013 contestant Borut Gregorič, former Bar 2015 contestants Rene Šantić and Tanja Balabanić.
+In addition, two former Kmetija contestants return, Goran Leban from Kmetija 2008 and Jan Kloblasa from Kmetija 2017.

 All contestants entered on Day 1.